 Kyrgyz childbirth traditions

-Every culture has different customs and rituals to welcome the birth of a child, so Kyrgyzstan is no exception.
+Every culture has different customs and rituals to welcome the birth of a child and Kyrgyzstan is no exception.
 A child in a Kyrgyz family is considered someone who will continue the clan line and its traditions and at the same time a symbol of the immortality of the people.
-Therefore, the birth of a child is considered the most important and joyful event in the life of the family and clan.
+Therefore, the birth of a child is considered the most important and joyful event in the life of the family and the clan.

-Most beliefs would bring health and longevity and protect the unborn child from evil spirits and demons.
-Today, there are no more hanging guns in the yurt, however, there is still an active belief that pregnant women should not cut her hair during the pregnancy and to limit the usage of the chemical contained products.
+Today, there are no more hanging guns in the yurt but there is still an active belief that pregnant women should not cut her hair during the pregnancy and to limit the usage of the chemical contained products.

 Naming a Kyrgyz child

-There is a belief that the name of the newborn should not be too “heavy”, otherwise they say that the child can not bear it.
-For instance, the name Manas is considered to be heavy – that was the name of the hero of the eponymous Kyrgyz epic.
+There is a belief that the name of the newborn should not be too “heavy”, or otherwise the child can not bear it.
+For instance, the name Manas is considered to be heavy – who was the name of the hero of the eponymous Kyrgyz epic.

-If only boys or only girls are born in a family, they give the names Burul, Zhanyl, Kayrylsa, Toktobubu (“stop”, “turn”, “renew” or other words meaning change) so that children of the opposite sex would be born in the future.
-Names such as Toktosun, Toktogon, Toktogul (“stop”) are given for a reason.
-They are given to newborns in families where miscarriages often occur or children die shortly after birth.
+If only boys or only girls are born in a family, they give the names Burul, Zhanyl, Kayrylsa, Toktobubu (“stop”, “turn”, “renew” or other words that mean change) so that children of the opposite sex would be born in the future.
+Names such as Toktosun, Toktogon, Toktogul (“stop”) are also given for a reason.
+They are given in newborn’s in families where miscarriages often occur or children die shortly after birth.

 Suiunchu (Happy news)

 “Suiunchu” is translated as “happy news.”
 As soon as a child is born, his family tells the happy news to all relatives and friends.
-For suyunchu, it is customary to give gifts or money to the parents.
+For suyunchu, it is customary for the guests to give gifts or money to the parents.